ashish-roopan/chess-board-detection/README.md

 # chess-board-detection
-Chess board detection using deeplearning edit 1
+Chess board detection using openCv
+Gives the next best move using sunfish algorithm